Beverly Hills Chihuahua 3: Viva la Fiesta!: Plot

 Back at the house, Rosa fakes being sick to avoid going back to school but when Papi says she will have to go to the vet, she claims she is feeling much better.
 She claims that she does not want to be a runt anymore and states she wants to be a Quince.
 When the other pups assume it is "One of dad's weird Mexican holidays", they state they want a sweet sixteen, but Rosa says she wants a Quince and Papi promises to throw her one.

 The next day, an old friend, Sebastian, arrives (as one does) and helps with the party planning.
 But in the midst of the party planning, Papi continues to be his paranoid self and was pressured due to the lot of errands he has been working on.
-As more proof of Jenny and Oscar scheming something behind their backs, and Rosa saving a dog, Charlotte, who was a VIP guest at the hotel and lost her tag in the pool who couldn't swim properly and fell in while trying to retrieve it, they contact Delgado, to help with their plan on catching Jenny and preparing Rosa's quince.
+As more proof of Jenny and Oscar scheming something behind their backs, and Rosa saving a dog, Charlotte, who was a VIP guest at the hotel and lost her tag in the pool who could not swim properly and fell in while trying to retrieve it, they contact Delgado, to help with their plan on catching Jenny and preparing Rosa's quince.

 The next day, Papi, Pedro and Arnie are together, with Pedro keeping watch.
 Jenny appears, telling Oscar to be quiet.
 She trips and falls into a large puddle of peanut butter, and Pedro calls more dogs.
 When Hollis overhears the commotion, Pedro opens the gate, and Delgado appears with Montague, the competitor hotel manager, hung upside down.
 A bewildered Chloe comes and apologizes to Papi.
 After a while, Chloe and Papi wake up Rosa with quince outfits for her and her siblings and get ready.
 As the quince starts, Ali reveals that she was the one who mentioned Charlotte's rescue to the other pups.
 Jenny and Oscar are arrested, Papi becomes the new teacher at the doggy day school, and Hollis adopts Arnie.